TayloverH/Jiajie_Huang_website/README.md

 After pushing the changes to your repo, your website will be updated.
 > Beware that you can and will need to make changes to **run1.bat** and **jemdoc/makefile.bat** if you plan to change the **MENU**.
-> You can run this commend to convert your "jemdoc" files into ".html" files
+> You can run this commend to convert your "jemdoc" files into ".html" files:
 > ``` Python
 > python ./jemdoc.py -o ../ example.jemdoc
 > ```